Land cover / use statistics – Overview

 for instance crops, grass, broad-leaved forest, or built-up area.

-The latest published LUCAS survey dates from 2015.
-It provides observations at more than 270 000 points in the field for the 28 EU Member States.
+The latest published LUCAS survey dates from 2018.
+It provides observations at more than 330 000 points surveyed in the EU Member States.

 How do the surveys work?